 These melt in your mouth Gluten-Free Turtle Bars have the perfect buttery crunch.
-The cookie layer, caramel, pecans, and dark chocolate will have your mouth singing.
+A buttery cookie layer topped with caramel, pecans, and dark chocolate.

 If you are a gluten-free chocolate dessert fan you are going to swoon over these easy gluten-free turtles in bar form.
 If you like these gluten-free turtle bars you might also like my Gluten-Free Seven Layer Bars.